 This is it, my friends, the holy grail of Rocket League mechanics.
 Flip cancels are the foundations for learning speed flips, half-flips, and everything in between.
 We’ll cover it all here!

 In 2021, being unaware of a flip cancel is a disservice to yourself.
 Even in low ranks.

-Seriously, flip canceling is arguably the most innovative mechanic discovered in the game.
+Seriously, flip canceling is arguably the most innovative mechanic discovered in Rocket League.
 It’s one of those things you can’t help but wonder if it was discovered by accident.
 I like to imagine it was some dude with fidgety thumbs twirling from the ceiling in free play.
 Thank you, fidgety-thumb guy.
 Rocket League wouldn’t be the same without you.

 And yet, now that they’ve surfaced, Rocket League will never be the same.

 Flip canceling allows fine-tuning otherwise automated dodge animations.
 To untrained eyes, this looks useless.
 In practice, however, we can remove every motion that points our boost thrusters upward, downward, or forward.
 Then, we can add boost to our predetermined burst to create a speed flip.

 When you negate the second half of a flip, you land backward.
 But, again, your momentum sticks.
 This discovery dawned the most important mechanic in Rocket League history:

 Flip cancels allow you to maintain complete control of mid-flip momentum.